Easiest and Most Affordable Countries to Become a Citizen Of

 5. Guatemala – Become a Resident in Guatemala

 Total investments needed for citizenship through investment become far higher as we go down the list.
-Guatemala has the advantage of a relatively inexpensive program, loose residency requirements and the availability of fast-track citizenship.
+Guatemala has the advantage of a relatively inexpensive program, loose residency requirements (Guatemalan Residency Requirements) and the availability of fast-track citizenship.
 Individuals who purchase $50,000 in government bonds can apply for residency or citizenship under the Guatemalan Investment Program.

 An application for full citizenship and a Guatemalan passport can be made immediately after you complete the bond purchase.
 Completion of the investment process usually takes between eight and nine months.
 As an applicant, you must be physically in the country for at least 21 days in your first year of residency and 28 days during the next two years.
 Rent in Antigua is affordable; a well-appointed one-bedroom apartment costs just $300 a month.
 This makes it a great option for individuals making the transition to living abroad.
 To be considered, you must present proof of health insurance and a clean criminal record, among other documents.